jkempf42/kube-volttron/central-node/README.md

 ### Vcentral storage manifest

-The `vcentral` storage manifest defines three Kubernetes objects for mounting a local directory into the `vcentral`
+The `vcentral` storage manifest defines three Kubernetes objects for mounting a local directory into the `vcentral` pod:
-pod:

-- `StorageClass`: This is the type of the Kubernetes persistent volume.
-A `local` storage class is used because we want to mount a local directory, and the name is `local-storage`
+- `StorageClass`: This defines a type for a Kubernetes persistent volume.
+A `local` storage class is used because we want to mount a local directory, and the class name is `local-storage`

 - `PersistentVolume`: This type describes the path to the actual directory on the local node we want to mount.
 It also needs to specify what node the directory is on in the `nodeAffinity` section.
-Change the node name in the `spec.nodeAffinity.required.nodeSelectorTerms.[matchExpressions.[key.values]]` from `k3s-central` to the hostname of your central node.
-Note the `spec.persistentVolumeReclaimPolicy` is set to `Retain` indicating that the volume should be retained if the pod goes down, and the `storageClassName` indicates the type of persistent volume, in this case `local-storage`.
+Change the node name in the `spec.nodeAffinity.required.nodeSelectorTerms.[matchExpressions.[key.values]]` from `central-node` to the hostname of your central node.
+Note the `spec.persistentVolumeReclaimPolicy` is set to `Retain` indicating that the volume should be retained if the pod goes down, and the `storageClassName` indicates the name of the `StorageClass` type of the persistent volume, in this case `local-storage`.

 - `PersistentVolumeClaim`: This type allows a pod to exercise a claim on the `PersistentVolume`.
-It also indicates the `storageClassName`, again, `local-storage`.
+It also indicates
+the `storageClassName`, again, `local-storage`.
 The `spec.accessModes[]` is set to `ReadWriteOnce` indicating that only one pod at a time can read and write to the volume.